bgctw/UnionWrappers.jl/README.md

 # Problem

 Julia recompiles functions for new argument types, and argument types change with type parameters.
-This leads to compiling many methods, when using types that store much informationin in their type parameters.
+This results in compiling many method instances when using types that store much informationin in their type parameters.

 For example, when a function takes a `NamedTuple` argument, it will be recompiled